DocSpring/rails_docker_example/README.md

 We're using a multi-stage build, and the assets and webpack stages both inherit from the `npm_rake` stage.
 This means that they can be cached independently and don't depend on each other.

-# Image Tags
+## Image Tags

-The build script uses the following tags to implement caching and diff layers:
+The `build_app` script uses the following tags to implement caching and diff layers:

-###  `demoapp/ruby-node:latest`
+#####  `demoapp/ruby-node:latest`

 Contains specific versions of Ruby, Node.js, and Yarn.

-I started by using some `ruby-node` images from Docker Hub, but I've found that it's much better to have full control over these versions.
+(I started by using some [`ruby-node`](https://hub.docker.com/r/starefossen/ruby-node/) images from Docker Hub, but I prefer to have full control over the versions.)

-### `demoapp/base:latest`
+##### `demoapp/base:latest`

 Based on `demoapp/ruby-node`.
-Contains Linux packages (e.g. `build-essential`, `postgresql-client`, `nginx`, `rsync`), and also sets up some directories and environment variables.
+Installs Linux packages, such as `build-essential`, `postgresql-client`, `nginx`, and `rsync`.
+It also sets up some directories and environment variables.

-### `demoapp/app:base-build`
+##### `demoapp/app:base-webpack-build`

- The base image for the app build.
-The initial build uses `demoapp/base` as the base image, and then tags the resulting image with `demoapp/app:base-build`.
-All the subsequent builds use this initial build as the base image.
-We only set the `base-build` once, because if it keeps changing then Docker can't do any caching.
+The base image for the webpack build.
+The initial build uses `demoapp/base` as the base image, and then tags the resulting image with `demoapp/app:base-webpack-build`.
+All the subsequent builds use this first build as the base image.
+We only set the `base-webpack-build` once and don't update it very often, because if it keeps changing then Docker can't cache any layers.

-### `demoapp/app:latest-build`
+##### `demoapp/app:base-assets-build`

+The base image for the assets build.

+##### `demoapp/app:latest-assets-build`

- The most recent build.
+The most recent assets build.
 We copy in the assets and Sprockets cache from this build before running `rake assets:precompile`.
 This way, we can take advantage of Docker's layer caching while also using the latest assets cache.

-### `demoapp/app:current-build`
+##### `demoapp/app:current-webpack-build`, `demoapp/app:current-assets-build`

  The build that is currently in progress.
-We need this tag because we run `docker build` twice, targeting two different stages in `Dockerfile.app`.
-After compiling assets, we save the whole build image as the `latest-build` tag.
-This includes all of the cache files that we want to re-use in the next build, but we don't need any of these files in production.
-So the second build re-uses all of these layers, but then runs some commands to clean up the image and remove unnecessary files, then finally squashes everything into a single layer.
+We need this tag because we run `docker build` multiple times, targeting different stages in `Dockerfile.app`.
+After compiling webpack, we save everything as the `latest-webpack-build` tag.
+And after compiling assets, we save everything as the `latest-assets-build` tag.
+This includes all of the cached files that we want to re-use in the next build.
+However, we don't need any of these files in production, so the final build runs some commands to clean up the image and remove unnecessary files, then squashes everything into a single layer.

-### `demoapp/app:current`
+##### `demoapp/app:current`

-This the in-progress production build that contains the final squashed layer.
-We don't override the `demoapp/app:latest` tag immediately, because we want to produce a small diff layer between `demoapp/app:latest` and `demoapp/app:current`
+The in-progress production build that contains the final squashed layer.
+We don't override the `demoapp/app:latest` tag immediately, because the last step is to produce a small diff layer between `demoapp/app:latest` and `demoapp/app:current`

-### `demoapp/app:latest`
+##### `demoapp/app:latest`

-After running `./scripts/build_app`, this is the final production image.
+This is the final production image after running `./scripts/build_app`.

 ## More info about the react-webpack-rails-tutorial app